shanesturrock/bioit/docs/picard.md

 This wrapper figures out what directory it is in and sets `picard_dir` to that so there's no need to edit it.

 Now users will just be able to run `picard` from the command line without all that messing around with calling java -jar.
+It also disables the use of the Intel deflate and inflate libraries because they're not working on our system.

 ## Module setup